 Daniel Clerke: Dan “clerkie” Clerke started his career in eSports as a competitive Call of Duty 4 player.
 From there he has gone on to found and run one of the top organizations in North America in EnemyGG.
 He has experience in fielding professional teams in League of Legends (LCS), Counter Strike: Global Offensive (ESEA/CEVO), Smite (SPL), Halo (HCS), Gears of War (ESL Pro), and Super Smash Brothers (APEX/EVO).
 Dan specializes in both the team dynamic of a successful team, as well as the growth of the individual.

-Kenneth Lam: Kenneth Lam is a third-year student at Maryville University.
+Kenneth Lam: Kenneth Lam is a student at Maryville University.
 His first MOBA game was modified game mode of Warcraft.
 Then, he played World of Warcraft (WoW) and Hearthstone.
 He works to improve overall performance of the team, and address team needs

 Competitive teams meet and practice three times per week.
 Practices are scrims against collegiate and pro teams.
 When not practicing, help with homework or a casual gaming environment is available.